akyoto/q/docs/readme.md

 | Go (1.25, new GC) | **57.7 ms** ±   1.4 ms | **38.1 ms** ±   7.7 ms |
 | C  (-O0, gcc 15)  | **66.4 ms** ±   1.5 ms | **52.3 ms** ±   5.2 ms |

 While the current results lag behind optimized C, this is an expected stage of development.
-I am actively working to improve the compiler's code generation to a level that can rival optimized C, and I expect a significant performance uplift as this work progresses.
+I am actively working to improve the compiler's code generation to a level that can rival optimized C, and I expect a significant performance boost as this work progresses.

 ### Are there any compiler benchmarks?